cloud-custodian/cloud-custodian/docs/source/gcp/gettingstarted.rst

 Install GCP Plugin
 ------------------

-First ensure you have installed the base Cloud Custodian application :ref:`install-cc`.
+First, ensure you have :ref:`installed the base Cloud Custodian application <install-cc>`.
 Cloud Custodian is a Python application that supports Python 2 and 3 on Linux and Windows.
 We recommend using Python 3.6 or higher.